Contributing to the translated content of MDN Web Docs

 When your pull request is merged by a reviewer, the changes may take up to 48 hours to be visible.

 For more info on editing this repo

-For more information, we’d like to suggest that you go to the content repo and read its README file, particularly to learn about fundamental concepts, pull request etiquette, and common actions such as adding, moving, or deleting documents.
+For more information, we'd like to suggest that you go to the content repo and read its contribution guide, particularly to learn about how to get started, pull request etiquette, and common actions such as adding, moving, or deleting documents.